Finistere/antidote/README.rst

 Quick Start
 ===========

 How does injection looks like ?
-Here is a very simple example:
+Here is a simple example:

 .. code-block:: python